a-mekky/remwaste-challenge-ui-redesign/README.md

   This enables step validation, persistent state, and easy extension.

 - **Data Processing:**
-  Skip data is processed and normalized via utility functions ([`skipProcessing.ts`](src/utils/skipProcessing.ts)), ensuring consistent data shape and presentation.
+  Skip data is fetched from an external API and normalized via utility functions ([`skipProcessing.ts`](src/utils/skipProcessing.ts)), ensuring consistent data shape and presentation.

 - **Step Rendering:**
   The main workflow is rendered dynamically based on the current step using [`StepRenderer.tsx`](src/components/StepRenderer.tsx).